Testing goodness-of-fit and conditional independence with approximate co-sufficient sampling: Introduction

 The problem of zero power for CSS testing arises surprisingly often---while we call such settings ``degenerate'', they are not extreme cases but rather constitute a large portion of common statistical models of interest.
 To illustrate this, we will consider the following settings in which CSS testing is powerless, while aCSS testing can still be quite powerful and remains asymptotically valid for any test statistic.
 (Our theoretical results later on will quantify its finite-sample Type I error).

 \begin{setting}[Data with associated covariates] Suppose $X=(X_1,\dots,X_n)$ where the $X_i$'s are independent, and each $X_i$ has an associated covariate $Z_i$ (i.e., the null distribution of each $X_i$ depends on this $Z_i$).
 In this setting, the distribution of $X$ (i.e., the joint distribution of $X_1,\dots,X_n$) will often have the data $X$ itself as a minimal sufficient statistic.
-This is even true when $X_i\giv Z_i$ follows logistic regression: if all the $Z_i$ are in general position, the minimal sufficient statistic is equivalent to $X$ itself, and hence is sufficient under any alternative as well (and hence any CSS test must be powerless).
+This is even true when $X_i\giv Z_i$ follows logistic regression: for generic values of the $Z_i$'s (e.g., if each $Z_i\in\R^d$ is drawn from some continuous distribution), the minimal sufficient statistic is equivalent to $X$ itself because the value of $Z^\top X\in\R^d$ determines $X\in\{0,1\}^n$ uniquely, and hence is sufficient under any alternative as well (and hence any CSS test must be powerless).
 This problem class applies not just for GoF testing for conditional models for $X$ (including the logistic model), but also for conditional independence testing as described in Problem Domain~\ref{ex:cit}. \end{setting}

 \begin{setting}[Curved exponential families] Consider a null model that is a curved exponential family, i.e., a full-rank $k$-parameter exponential family with an added constraint that reduces the dimension of the parameter space to some $d<k$ and is nonlinear in the canonical parameters.
 In this setting, the minimal sufficient statistic is generally the same as that for the unconstrained (full-rank) exponential family.
 This means that any CSS test must be powerless against any alternative that lies in the larger exponential family, for example, if we want to test whether the parameter constraint holds or not.
 A classical example is the Behrens--Fisher problem of testing equality of (unknown) means between independent normal samples having different (unknown) variances: any CSS test will be powerless for every alternative pair of means and variances.
 The same issue arises in, e.g., the study of contingency tables (where the canonical family is multinomial and the null hypothesis imposes a constraint on its probabilities), and spatial and time-series models (where the null hypothesis imposes a spatial or temporal structure on the canonical parameters of an exponential family). \end{setting}